project-ellis/ellis/doc/design_sketches.md

-# API design sketch
+# API design sketches

-Note: this is a work-in-progress document, and should be deleted in favor of more formal documentation once we generally agree on the contents and start implementation work.
-Basically, this is a document indicating stuff that is still being discussed and in-flux.
-As stuff becomes more concrete, it should be moved into more formal documentation documents and header files until nothing is left, at which point we can delete this file.
+This document is used for ideas and work in progress.

+As the details take shape and become more concrete, they should be moved into more permanent formal resting places, such as header files or other markdown files.

 ## Metadata

+When representing large amounts of data, it may be useful to separate out the metadata describing the records, in order to reduce unnecessary repetition.

+Possibly a "sticky metadata" approach might be used, where the metadata for a given type of field is fixed until something changes it.

+This is TBD.

 ```
 {